Colleen C. Allison

 Vice President, Regulatory Affairs and Quality

 Colleen C. Allison functions as the hospital’s principal contact person regarding regulatory requirements for the State Department of Health and the Joint Commission.
-She coordinates all survey preparations and chairs the Accreditation / Licensure Steering Committee.

 Karen A. Bray, RN, MSN